History of France

+By the mid-17th century, France had emerged as the dominant hegemonic power in Europe, building Europe's strongest army, engaging in a series of wars, and undergoing a period of artistic and scientific development.
 In the late 18th century the monarchy and associated institutions were overthrown in the French Revolution.
 The Revolutionary Tribunal executed political opponents by guillotine, instituting the Reign of Terror (1793–94).
 The country was governed as a Republic, until Napoleon's French Empire was declared in 1804.
 Following his defeat in the Napoleonic Wars, France went through regime changes, being ruled as a monarchy, then Second Republic, then Second Empire, until a more lasting French Third Republic was established in 1870.

-France in World War I was one of the Triple Entente powers against the Central Powers.
+During World War I, France played a decisive role in defeating the Central Powers as part of the Triple Entente, while participating in the majority of the war's major battles fought on the Western Front.
 France during World War II was one of the Allied Powers but was conquered by Nazi Germany in 1940.
 The Third Republic was dismantled, and most of the country was controlled directly by Germany, while the south was controlled until 1942 by the collaborationist Vichy government.
 Following liberation in 1944, the Fourth Republic was established.
 France slowly recovered and enjoyed a baby boom that reversed its low fertility rate.
 Long wars in Indochina and Algeria drained French resources and ended in political defeat.
 In the wake of the 1958 Algerian crisis, Charles de Gaulle set up the French Fifth Republic.
 Into the 1960s most of the French colonial empire became independent, while smaller parts were incorporated into the French state as overseas departments and collectivities.
 Since World War II France has been a permanent member in the UN Security Council and NATO.
 It played a central role in the unification process after 1945 that led to the European Union.
 It remains a strong economic, cultural, military and political factor in the 21st century.